JoshuaGrams/JoshuaGrams/noreaster-2018.md

-Oxygen Trail is an as-yet unreleased spare-time collaboration between [Philippe Patenaude](https://ppatenaude.itch.io/), Michael Ackerson, and Joshua Grams.
-It is written in the LÖVE 2D engine, and we started in late October of 2017.
+Oxygen Trail is an as-yet unreleased spare-time collaboration between [Philippe Patenaude](https://ppatenaude.itch.io/), Michael Ackerson, and Joshua Grams using the LÖVE 2D engine.
+We have been working on this since late October of 2017.

 It's a lighthearted space adventure game inspired by Oregon Trail and [Seedship](http://philome.la/johnayliff/seedship/play).
 Manage your